quantumx-apps/filebrowserDocs/content/en/docs/User Guides/Office Integration/traefik-https.md

 # Should succeed without certificate errors
 ```

-## Extract Certificates from Traefik for onlyoffice
+## Method 3: Extract Certificates from Traefik for onlyoffice

 {{% alert context="info" %}}
 **Experimental:** This method extracts Let's Encrypt certificates from Traefik and provides them to OnlyOffice for internal communication.